6 Ways to Avoid Unnecessary Drugs

 1. DON'T GET IN THE HABIT OF TAKING A PILL FOR EVERYTHING

-Some people will take a pill to fall asleep, stay awake, lose weight, have sex, not get pregnant, go to the bathroom, and believe it or not there are even infomercials on late night television for "memory pills" that claim that they can help you remember names and phone numbers!
+Some people will take a pill to fall asleep, stay awake, lose weight, have sex, not get pregnant, go to the bathroom, and believe it or not there are even infomercials on late night television for "memory pills" which can allegedly help you remember names and phone numbers!

-Don't fall into this trap by taking a pill every time that you have a minor ache or pain.
+Don't fall into this trap by reaching for a pill every time you have a minor ache or pain.

-If you were in perfect health but you decided to start using a wheelchair because it felt a lot easier than walking, it would only be a matter of time until you actually needed the wheelchair due to the fact that you didn't use your legs for so long that they atrophied and were no longer strong enough to support your body weight, and you can develop a similar dependency on ANY drug out there from caffeine to pain killers if you rely on them long enough.
+If you were in perfect health, but you decided to start using a wheelchair all day because it was easier than walking, it would only be a matter of time until you actually needed the wheelchair, because if you stop using your legs they will eventually atrophy and become too weak to support your body weight.
+And you can develop a similar dependency on ANY drug out there (from caffeine to pain killers) if you rely on them long enough.

-In fact, pharmaceutical drugs can be so dangerous that one of the most common ways for people to commit suicide is to simply take their medication in high doses, and it is estimated that every year in the U.S. at least 100,000 people die simply from taking the normal dose of their medication.
-(And millions more won't actually die but will end up with bad side effects.)
+In fact, one of the most common ways for people to commit suicide is to simply take pharmaceutical drugs in really high doses, and it is estimated that at least 100,000 people in the U.S. alone die each year due to side effects that occurred from taking the normal and recommended dose of a pharmaceutical drug.

-Even if an "immortality pill" was invented that would allow you to live forever I wouldn't want to take it because I don't want to spend eternity dealing with all of the terrible side effects!
+Even if an "immortality pill" was invented that would make anyone who took it immoral, I wouldn't take it, because I don't want to spend eternity suffering from side effects.

 2. FIND AND FIX THE ACTUAL PROBLEM